BRIEF-Xiamen King Long Motor Group issues 500 mln yuan worth of commercial paper

 Aug 8 Xiamen King Long Motor Group Co., Ltd. :

-* Says it issues third tranche of 2016 super short-term financing bills worth 500 million yuan
+* Says it issues second tranche of 2016 super short-term financing bills worth 500 million yuan

 Further company coverage: (Beijing Headline News)